rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 Enabling an algorithm differently for different types uses either template specialization or SFINAE, as discussed in [Specializing Type-Dispatched Code Paths](#specializing-type-dispatched-code-paths).

+## Comparing Data Types

+When comparing the data types of two columns or scalars, do not directly compare `a.type() == b.type()`.
+Nested types such as lists of structs of integers will not be handled properly if only the top level type is compared.
+Instead, use one of the following helpers:

+ * `cudf::column_types_equal` for comparing the types of two columns
+ * `cudf::column_scalar_types_equal` for comparing the types of a column and a scalar
+ * `cudf::scalar_types_equal` for comparing the types of two scalars

 # Type Dispatcher

 libcudf stores data (for columns and scalars) "type erased" in `void*` device memory.
 This